Itera/ansible-workshop/README.md

 To do this - we need to move from a static file to a generated one.

-To do this - ansible uses the jinja2 templating language.
+For templates like this ansible uses the jinja2 templating language.

 ### Task

 * Create a templates directory under roles/motd
 * Create a motd.j2 file in templates
 * Create the contents of the file using jinja2
-    *  you can add any fact as text by wrapping it in {{ }} -
+    *  you can add any fact as text by wrapping it in {{ }}
     *  can you find a fact that allows you to have the motd "Welcome to &lt;hostname&gt;" ?
 * Change the tasks file to create the motd from template:
-    * templates use the template moduletask instead of copy
+    * templates use the template module instead of the copy module
 * Tidy up by removing the files/motd file

+Re-run the playbook and then check that the motd is changed on web1 and web3.

 ## Workshop 2